-If the applicant making a tender offer is a listed company, it must disclose the following immediately after the board or other decision-making body decides to make the offer (TSE regulations, Article 402(1)x, Security Listing Regulations and Part 2, Chapter 1, section 11(2) of the Timely Disclosure Guidebook):
+If the applicant making a tender offer is a listed company, it must disclose the following immediately after the board or other decision-making body decides to make the offer (TSE Regulations, Article 402(1)x, Security Listing Regulations and Part 2, Chapter 1, Section 12, Timely Disclosure Guidebook):

 - Purpose of the purchase.

 - Description of the target.

 - Tender offer period.

 - Purchase price.

-- · Grounds for calculating the purchase price.
+- Grounds for calculating the purchase price.

 - Number of shares to be purchased.

-Any other matters required by Security Listing Regulations.
+- Any other matters required by the Security Listing Regulations.